microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

         </runtime>
     </configuration>
     ```
-- Deployment settings
+- <a name=deploymentsetting></a> Deployment settings

     Users don't need to care about the deployment type in v2 configuration.
     Just configure the resources to deploy to the Web App.

-    It will use the zip deploy for fast and easy deploy.
+    It will use the [zip deploy](https://github.com/projectkudu/kudu/wiki/Deploying-from-a-zip-file) for fast and easy deploy.
-    But if the artifact(s) are war package(s), war deploy will be used.
+    But if the artifact(s) are war package(s), [war deploy](https://github.com/projectkudu/kudu/wiki/Deploying-WAR-files-using-wardeploy) will be used.
     Mix deploying war packages and other kinds of artifacts is not suggested and will cause errors.
     ```xml
     <configuration>